nuwapi/Plum/README.md

 # Plum

 Plum is a Monte Carlo simulation package for polymers.
+The main features of Plum are:
+* Ewald summation for electrostatics calculations.
+* Arbitrary surface charged site and Lennard-Jones site arrangements in confined simulations.
+* Every monomer/bead can be assigned its own charge and Lennard-Jones parameters.
-Currently, Plum contains the following special features:
+Plum also contains the following special features:
 * Grand-canonical ensemble simulation with configurational-bias chain insertion and deletion.
 * Confined simulations.(periodic only along x and y directions)
   * dsdfdddddd
-* Confined simulations.(periodic only along x and y directions)

-Other
-* Ewald summation for electrostatics calculations.
-* Arbitrary surface charged site and Lennard-Jones site arrangements in confined simulations.
-* Every monomer/bead can be assigned its own charge and Lennard-Jones parameters.
+* Osmotic pressure calculations for both bulk and confined systems.
+Last, we would like to implement the following features in Plum in the future:
+* The routines to simulate arbitrarily branched polymers.
+* The routines for calculating angle and dihedral angle energies and forces.
+* The routines to handle arbitrarily grafted polymers on the confining plates.

 ## Getting Started